Bifold doors have become something of a must-have feature in homes these days — and it’s easy to see why.

 How Much do Bifold Doors Cost?

-Expect to pay around £1,200 per linear metre of overall frame width (for a good-quality system with a good spec of glass and ironmongery).
+As a rough guide, be prepared to pay around £1,200 per linear metre of overall frame width (for a good-quality system with a good spec of glass and ironmongery).

 Editor's Note: If you're looking for a quote for your bifold doors, simply tell us a bit about your project in the questionnaire below and we’ll match your requirements with the services and prices that our partners offer.
 And don't worry, only partners that match your needs will reach out to you.